El Chapulín Colorado: Popularity

 Mexico supporters at the 2010 FIFA World Cup.
-Chespirito's characters are widely known in Latin America and as a result, fans frequently dress as them to show affiliation with Mexico's national football team.
+Chespirito's characters are widely known in Latin America and as a result, fans frequently dress as them to show affiliation with Mexico national football team.

-Chapulín has enjoyed popularity all over Latin America, the United States, Spain, Portugal and other countries, albeit somewhat less than its sister production of El Chavo.
-Like El Chavo, it is still shown in reruns in various countries.
-The cast of Chapulín was the same as that of El Chavo, although only actors Florinda Meza, Carlos Villagrán and Ramón Valdés were usually in every episode; however, the characters usually were different.
-Some of the regular (albeit infrequent) characters who appeared, usually Chapulín foes, were El Tripaseca (Valdés) and El Cuajinais' (Villagrán), a pair of Mafiosi who liked to make heists, as well as concurrent superhero Super Sam (played by Valdés too; see below).
-One-off villains, mostly those played by Valdés, like Wild West outlaw El Rascabuche, are also fondly remembered by fans.
+Chapulín has enjoyed popularity all over Latin America, the United States, Spain, Portugal and many other countries, albeit somewhat less than its sister production of El Chavo del Ocho.
+Like El Chavo del Ocho, it is still shown in reruns in various countries.
+The cast of El Chapulín Colorado was the same as that of El Chavo del Ocho, although only actors Florinda Meza, Carlos Villagrán and Ramón Valdés were usually in every episode; however, the characters usually were different.
+Some of the regular (albeit infrequent) characters who appeared, usually Chapulín foes, were El Tripaseca (Ramón Valdés) and El Cuajinais' (Carlos Villagrán), a pair of Mafiosi who liked to make heists, as well as concurrent superhero Súper Sam (played by Ramón Valdés too; see below).
+One-off villains, mostly those played by RamónValdés, like Wild West outlaw El Rascabuche, are also fondly remembered by fans.

 Shorter Chapulín adventures were preceded by a skit, usually featuring Chespirito's other characters, like Dr. Chapatín, a tactless, impatient old physician, or El Chómpiras, an incompetent thief in the skit called Los Caquitos, along with El Peterete, played by Ramón Valdés.
-Chompiras and his new partner in crime, El Botija, played by Edgar Vivar, came to dominate the later years of Chespirito, an hour-long showcase featuring all the characters of the show.
+Chompiras and his new partner in crime, El Botija, played by Édgar Vivar, came to dominate the later years of Chespirito, an hour-long showcase featuring all the characters of the show.